Below you will find a summary of some of the resources and information provided by the Office of Virginia Secretary of Veterans & Defense Affairs.

 Virginia Department of Military Affairs:

-- Deployed 34th CBRNE Enhanced Response Force Package (CERF-P) teams across the Commonwealth to support expanded COVID testing and point prevalence operations, PPE and decontamination coaching.
-Fulfilled mission assignments requested through emergency management process, to include logistics support, planning, mobile testing assistance and medical planning:
+Concluded the deployment of the 34th CBRNE Enhanced Response Force Package (CERF-P) teams across the Commonwealth to support expanded COVID testing and point prevalence operations, PPE and decontamination coaching.
+Fulfilled mission assignments requested through emergency management process, to include logistics support, planning, mobile testing assistance and medical planning

 Virginia Department of Veterans Services (DVS):